E. Koray Akdoğan

 Assistant Teaching Professor

-Interests Include: Graduate and undergraduate instruction, Chemical and solid state thermodynamics; In situ laboratory and synchrotron x-ray diffraction (Bragg-Brentano and EDXRD); Electric field and pressure assisted processing of inorganic and nonmetallic solids.
+Interests Include: Chemical and solid state thermodynamics; In situ laboratory and synchrotron x-ray diffraction (Bragg-Brentano and EDXRD); Electric field and pressure assisted processing of inorganic and nonmetallic solids.
+Mechanical, thermal, electrical and dielectric

 Office: 671 Route 1 South, North Brunswick, NJ